Crime Victim Assistance Unit

 Why do I need a PIN?

 A PIN number is required to register as a victim in the Texas V.I.N.E. system.
-The PIN number is also required to un-register as a victim in Texas V.I.N.E.
+The PIN number is also required to un-register as a victim in Texas V.I.N.E..
+The PIN number will be the last four digits of the primary phone number used to sign up with VINE.

 Receiving a Notification Call